-- The soil actually becomes that illusive "moist, but well-draining"
+- The soil actually becomes that elusive "moist, but well-draining."

 Preparing for a Fall Vegetable Garden